 Examples of courses with a product focus:

 The publishing module revolves around the process of publishing one's academic work in Germany or in English-speaking countries.
-MARA offers a one-day course on this topic once annually.
-It addresses issues concerning the publication process in Germany in the German language and in English-speaking countries in the English language.
+MARA offers courses on this topic that address issues concerning the publication process in Germany in the German language and in English-speaking countries in the English language.

-Moreover, the MARA program also includes two-day courses devoted to Writing for Publications in English for the respective disciplines, which are held in English once or twice a year.
+Moreover, the MARA program also includes two-day courses devoted to Writing for Publications in English for the respective disciplines, which are held in English.

-All workshops can be attended seperately or in combination with each other.
+All workshops can be attended separately or in combination with each other.

 For the dates of the workshops, please consult our calendar of events.
 The courses are indicated there as "Writing Lab" or "Schreibwerkstatt".